eccecarreon/Prediction-of-Product-Sales/README.md

 I have included the following visuals to guide the next steps of this project:
 ![project_regplot](https://github.com/eccecarreon/Prediction-of-Product-Sales/assets/153371886/ccbdcaf4-9abe-448f-95c4-df68c842796a)

 The regplot above shows the positive relationship of the items' maximum retail price and outlet sales.
 As the maximum retail price goes up, the outlet sales increase as well.
 It would be interesting to check and confirm for this data if higher prices and high sales volume will help sales prediction.

 ![project_scatterplot_hued](https://github.com/eccecarreon/Prediction-of-Product-Sales/assets/153371886/817f6afe-78a7-43c8-b4ed-889a3f8993f8)

+We can see that more items sold from Tier 3 locations are at the higher maximum retail prices at 250+.
 This scatterplot, with additional information for the graph above, gives us an indication that the data might help us explain the positive, moderate correlation of item MRP and outlet sales by also looking at the location type of an outlet or tier type in predicting sales for food items at various stores.